 “I’ll show you how to do this this time,” said Tim, I thought a little impatiently, like he didn’t understand how odd I felt.
 “Next time you can do it for yourself or we’ll take twice as long to get ready as we should.”

 I did watch but I didn’t think I’d ever get the idea.
-I’ve never had to do menial tasks and I’m not sure I want to learn how to.
-I suppose Tim won’t understand so I’ll have to make the effort.
+I’d never had to do menial tasks and I was not sure I wanted to start then.

 “Yes, fine.
 I’m just a little apprehensive, that’s all.”